lamh85/CodeCore-Assignments-jQuery/Readme.markdown

 # Purpose

-This repository contains my assginments for CodeCore (www.codecore.ca).
+This repository contains the jQuery assginments for my web development bootcamp CodeCore (www.codecore.ca).

+See my other repositories for my assignments in other topics such as Ruby, Rails, and Javascript.